Graph Learning Across Data Silos: Experiments

 \textit{2) Medical data: } We finally employ blood-oxygenation-level-dependent (BOLD) time series extracted from fMRI data to learn brain functional connectivity graphs.
 The basic assumption is that autism may affect brain functional connectivity.
 If we can learn about the differences in brain functional connectivity graphs between autistic and non-autistic people, it may help us better understand the mechanism of autism.
 However, medical data are privacy-sensitive, and their transmission to an unreliable central server is usually prohibited.
-In this experiment, the used dataset\footnote{http://preprocessed-connectomes-project.org/abide/} contains 539 autistic individuals and 573 typical controls, from which we select three autistic and three non-autistic subjects.
+In this experiment, the used dataset\footnote{http://preprocessed-connectomes-project.org/abide/} contains 539 autistic individuals and 573 typical controls, from which we select fifty autistic and fifty non-autistic subjects.
 Each client (subject) contains 176 signals (the length of the BOLD time series is 176).
-Besides, we select 34 functional regions of interest from 90 standard regions of the Anatomical Automatic Labeling (AAL) template, indicating that $\mathbf{X}_i \in\mathbb{R}^{34\times 176}, i = 1,...,6$.
-Figure \ref{Fig-brain} depicts the learned graphs using our model.
-It is observed that graphs of autistic and non-autistic individuals share many common edges that are learned in the consensus graph.
-On the other hand, there are some noticeable topological changes between the graphs of autistic and non-autistic individuals.
-These edges reflect changes in the functional connectivity caused by autism, which may aid in diagnosing autism.
-Furthermore, the graphs of autistic individuals display fewer edges, which is consistent with the current study \cite{kana2011disrupted}.
-In the future, a domain expert may help interpret the results from a medical perspective.
+Following \cite{pu2021learning}, we select 34 functional regions of interest from 90 standard regions of the Anatomical Automatic Labeling (AAL) template, indicating that $\mathbf{X}_i \in\mathbb{R}^{34\times 176}, i = 1,\dots,100$.
+Then, we use our method to learn the connectivity graphs of the 34 regions, and the edges with weights less than 0.01 are removed.
+We should mention that the purpose of this experiment is to show that our method can learn graphs that reflect the impact of autism on brain functional connectivity.
+Next, we will show that the selected 34 regions are sufficient to achieve this goal.